mali5820k/Cobra/README.md

 functional VM, the focus will be to implement KC with LLVM, JVM, or to keep it as a standalone project for experience.

 This is an ongoing project that is based off of interest in compiled languages.
-The book I am actively reading to accomplish this project is "Crafting Interpretors" By Bob Nystrom which he has made publicly available at: https://craftinginterpreters.com/
+The book I am actively reading to accomplish this project is "Crafting Interpreters" By Bob Nystrom which he has made publicly available at: https://craftinginterpreters.com/

 #IMPORTANT NOTES TO GET THE INTERPRETER UP AND RUNNING